ennnbeee/IntuneFirewallMigration/README.md

 - Disabled and removed all telemetry functions and calls.
 - Fixed issues when checking for profile name matching when there are no existing firewall rule policies.
 - Resolved issues with module `Microsoft.Graph` version 2.26.1 module on PowerShell 5.

+## MEM Official Community Tool

+This script has been recognised as part of the [MEM Official Community Tools](https://www.memcommunity.com/official-community-tool-oct) and was carefully reviewed by a panel of industry experts.

+This solution was evaluated based on technical value, originality, usefulness, and impact on the Endpoint Management ecosystem.

 ## ⚠ Public Preview Notice